mstoodle/jcon2024_workshop/Workshop_SharedCache/Section_5/README.md

 As in earlier sections, we're initially confining the server to start with just 1 CPU core.

-4. At this point the server is loaded and you should be able to access the application from your host web browser by loading "localhost:8080/sample".
-Verify the server page loads correctly..

-5. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
+4. (Ignore step 4 if you already have podman stats running in another terminal window) Go to another terminal window and log into the workshop container.
 Run the following command in another terminal window:

-	$ podman exec -it --network=host workshop/main /bin/bash
+	$ podman exec --privileged -it workshop-main /bin/bash

 This will connect to the running workshop container so that you can run another command there while the tomcat server is running.

-6. (Ignore steps 5 and 6 if you already have podman stats running in another terminal window) Use podman stats to observe the memory use of the container.
+Use podman stats to observe the memory use of the container.
 	$ podman stats

+5. Review the memory use of the server

 This command shows various statistics about all containers running within the main workshop container.
 For example, you should see something like: